A Breakdown of the True Cost of Living in Denver, Colorado

 The public transportation system is reliable and well-organized and usually considered inexpensive.
 You can buy a monthly pass for $114, while a one-way ticket is $3.

-In case you’d rather get around the city in your own car, you can turn to experts who offer auto transport services.
+In case you’d rather get around the city in your own car, you can turn to experts who offer auto transport services and ask them how car shipping works.
 That way, you can get on a plane and have your four-wheeler delivered straight to your future address.
 As for the price, ¼ gallon of gas is about $0.70.

 How Much You Need for a Comfortable Life in Denver, Colorado